johschmitz/blender-driving-scenario-creator/README.md

 required for all Blender add-ons.
 Note, that this does not imply that the tool can not be used in a commercial context.
-In fact, there is probably no issue using it in the same way as you would use Blender itself, Linux or GCC since you will probably not be modifying the source code and/or linking against it without contributing back your changes.
+In fact, there is probably no issue using it in the same way as you would use Blender itself, Linux or GCC since you will probably not be modifying the source code and/or linking against it.

 Furthermore, if your enterprise has already reached a state where open source software contribution is possible or your business has embraced open source